 We proactively search for new opportunities in screening, diagnosis, prognosis, treatment choice and treatment monitoring.
-We believe that, with the unveiling of the human genome, and its extension into proteomics, new genes and combinations of proteins will continue to be discovered at an accelerating pace and will result in ever more complex and thorough predictive and diagnostic testing.
+We believe that the unveiling of the human genome, and its extension into proteomics and epigenetics, will continue to result in ever more complex and thorough predictive and diagnostic testing.
 We believe that we are well positioned to benefit from these advances.

 As testing methods become more complex, we believe that it is also important to provide sound medical and scientific consultation to ensure the correct application and interpretation of the test results.
 Our medical and scientific directors are always available for consultation to our customers.
-In 2005, we further enhanced our consultation programs, supported with our enhanced reporting initiatives, particularly in the complex areas of hematopathology and coagulation.
-We believe consultation services will provide higher confidence in the adoption of the new tests we develop and lead to improved client satisfaction and improved patient outcomes.
+In 2006, we further enhanced our consultation programs, with our enhanced reporting initiatives, particularly in the complex areas of hematopathology and coagulation.
+We believe consultation services will provide greater support and will help spur the adoption of the new tests we develop and lead to improved client satisfaction and improved patient outcomes.